Ashley Graham Responds to Kendall Jenner Cherry Picking Modeling Jobs

 Back in August, the Keeping Up With the Kardashians star attempted to clarify her controversial comments to Love magazine, telling fans, “I was misrepresented in a recent interview over the wknd & it’s important to clarify the meaning.
 It was intended to be entirely complimentary but unfortunately, my words were twisted & taken out of context.
 I want to be clear.
 The respect that I have for my peers is immeasurable!”

-Graham recently appeared on a Vogue panel with Jenner and pal Gigi Hadid, where Hadid opened up about the criticism she’s received regarding her weight loss.
+Prior to appearing on WWHL, both Graham and Jenner appeared on a Vogue panel with Gigi Hadid, who opened up about the criticism she’s received regarding her weight loss.

 When asked about Hadid on WWHL, Graham praised her friend, calling her, the “hardest working woman in the game."